bflowers/UCSProgrammability/README.md

 ### UCS Emulator

-The *UCS Platform Emulator 3.1* provides developers their own UCS system, so they don't have to work on systems in production.
+The [UCS Platform Emulator 3.1](https://communities.cisco.com/docs/DOC-66688 "Title") provides developers their own UCS system, so they don't have to work on systems in production.
 The UCS Platform Emulator is built on the same as the actual product.
 Code that is written against the emulator works with UCS Manager.

 The emulator also has the complete *UCS Manager Object Model Documentation*.
-The Object Model Documentation has all of the classes, methods, faults, syslog messages, and more.
+The Object Model Documentation has all of the classes, methods, faults, syslog messages, and more.
 Another benefit is that one or more UCS Platform Emulators can be registered to *UCS Central*, to truly represent a real UCS deployment.
 The UCS Platform emulator is an integral part of the offerings at Cisco dCloud, for example the [Application Policy Infrastructure Controller 1.2 with Cisco CloudCenter 4.5 v1](https://dcloud-cms.cisco.com/?p=23113 "Title"), dCloud offering utilizes the 3.1 UCS Platform Emulator.

 ### Free Tools and Community Support